 - Stir in the coffee and white vinegar.

 - Combine the wet ingredients with the dry ingredients a little at time, mixing after each addition, just until combined.
 (Batter will be thin)

 - Pour the batter evenly into each pan.

-- Bake in the middle rack for 30-40 minutes, or until a toothpick inserted in center comes out with moist crumbs clinging to it.
+- Bake in the middle rack for 30-40 minutes or until a toothpick inserted in center comes out with moist crumbs clinging to it.
 Do not over bake as cake will continue to cook as it cools.

 - Let pans cool on a cooling rack until the pans are warm to the touch.